 Track Santa's Christmas Eve Journey

-Kids no longer have to lie in bed on Christmas Eve wondering where Santa is.
-With NORAD's Santa Tracking app, they can follow Santa in real time as he leaves the North Pole and journeys around the world making deliveries.
-The app also features fun holiday games and educational information about what NORAD does the rest of the year.
+Kids no longer have to lie in bed on Christmas Eve wondering where in the world Santa is on his journey to their house.
+With NORAD's Santa Tracking app, they can follow Santa in real-time as he leaves the North Pole and travels worldwide making deliveries.
+The app also features fun holiday games and educational information about what NORAD does during the rest of the year.

 Sock Your Friends and Neighbors

-This is one modern traditions that has little to do with technology but relies on the kindness and goodwill of the season.
-To anonymously "sock" your friends and neighbors, first fill a Christmas stocking with candy and/or small toys, books, or games.
-Next, add a prepared poem which instructs the recipients to enjoy the stocking's contents and then re-fill the stocking and "sock" a new friend or neighbor.
+This is one modern tradition that has little to do with technology but relies on the kindness and goodwill of the season.
+To anonymously "sock" your friends and neighbors, first fill a Christmas stocking with holiday treats, candy and/or small toys, books, or games.
+Next, add a prepared poem that instructs the recipients to enjoy the stocking's contents and to re-fill the stocking and "sock" a new friend or neighbor.
+Spreading kindness, gifts and cheer is one of the best parts of the holiday season!
+For example, your sock poem could read:

 Elf on the Shelf

 No list of modern Christmas traditions is complete without Elf on the Shelf.
-This flexible, felt covered scout elf has become the saving grace of parents everywhere.
+This flexible felt-covered scout elf has become the saving grace of parents everywhere since its genius inception.
 The elf's purpose is to be the eyes and ears of Santa Claus in homes around the world.
-The elf comes with a rhyming book and there is also a website that features games and activities for kids and helpful resources for parents.
+The elf comes with a rhyming book, and there is also a dedicated website that features games and activities for kids, and helpful resources for parents.

 What makes this tradition special is the personalization and high jinks the elf gets into.
-An elf might be found making snow angels out of flour in the kitchen, having a tea party with stuffed animals, hanging out with action figures, or sleeping on a bed of marshmallows.
+An elf might be discovered making snow angels out of flour in the kitchen, having a tea party with stuffed animals, hanging out with action figures, or sleeping on a bed of marshmallows.
 The possibilities are only limited to your imagination.
+Your elf isn't visiting your home just for fun and games, however.
+He/she is there to watch over children and report their good and bad deeds to Santa Claus.

 Traditions Bring Families Together

 Old and new Christmas traditions bring families together.
 They help maintain a link between family members of all generations, even when they live far apart.
-Years from now, your kids probably won't remember what presents they received for Christmas, but they will remember the traditions.
+Years from now, your kids probably won't remember what presents they received for Christmas, but they will remember the traditions that you shared with them during their childhood.
 Make Christmas magical by incorporating a few modern traditions into your family's holiday agenda.